Introducing the concept of the Widom line in the QCD phase diagram: The concept of Widom line

 \section{The concept of Widom line}

 The Widom line, named after Benjamin Widom, has been introduced in Ref.~\cite{water1} in the context of fluids.
 It is a supercritical crossover emerging from the critical end point of a first-order transition.
 It is defined as the locus of maximum correlation length $\xi$ in the supercritical region~\cite{water1, supercritical, Franzese_JPCM2007}.
 At the critical end point the correlation length $\xi$ diverges.
 In the language of the renormalization group, the Widom line is the line of zero ordering field~\cite{Luo_PRL2014}.
+We will return on this formal definition of the Widom line in Sec.~\ref{Sec:models}.

 Operationally, the Widom line can be approximated by the locus of local extrema of thermodynamic response functions~\cite{water1, supercritical, Luo_PRL2014}.
-This is because asymptotically close to the end point, all response functions are proportional to powers of the correlation length $\xi$, so the extrema of the response functions converge asymptotically close the critical end point.
+This is because asymptotically close to the end point, all response functions are proportional to powers of the correlation length $\xi$, so the extrema of the response functions converge into one line -- the Widom line -- asymptotically close the critical end point~\cite{water1, Franzese_JPCM2007, Luo_PRL2014}.
 Note that the extrema of thermodynamic response functions have distinctive features: they are broad and weak in magnitude far from the end point and become narrow and pronounced in magnitude upon approaching the end point, where they diverge.
 These distinctive features, controlled by the Widom line, can be used to measure the proximity to the critical end point.

 For simplicity, let us exemplify the Widom line concept by considering the familiar liquid-gas transition in water (see Figure~\ref{fig:water}).
 It has been shown~\cite{Corradini_NatComm2014, Gallo_ChemRev2016} that in the pressure $P$ versus temperature $T$ phase diagram, thermodynamic response functions such as isothermal compressibility $\kappa_T$ (Figure~\ref{fig:water}(c)), isobaric heat capacity $C_P$ (Figure~\ref{fig:water}(d)), isobaric expansion coefficient $\alpha_P$ all show maxima upon crossing the Widom line, and eventually diverge at the liquid-gas critical end point.